hackiftekhar/IQKeyboardManager/README.md

  9) Autohandle in Whole application without any extra work or code.

- 10) Manage UITextView's frame when it's hight is too large to fit on screen with 'canAdjustTextView' boolean.
+ 10) Manage UITextView's frame when it's hight is too large to fit on screen with `canAdjustTextView` boolean.